gowrizrh/mithril/README.md

 ## Environment
-This project is written on PHP 7.4 with the lumen microframework.
+This project is written with PHP 7.4 with the lumen microframework.

 ## Running the project
 1. Run `composer install`
 2. Simply open the project folder and use php's in built server to serve the public directory
 3. `php -S localhost:8000 -t public`

+### Using Postman
+There is also a postman collection file included to debug the API with Postman.
+Simply import it, create an environment and then create the following variables and values.

+`host` - `http`

+`scheme` - `localhost`

+`port` - `8000`

+`prefix` - `api`

 ### API Documentation